CSCfi/jupyterhub-template/native-authenticator.md

 The ConfigMap `<APPLICATION_NAME>-req` has a `requirements.txt` file which you can use to add Python packages into notebooks.

 Note that new packages will only be available to users if their notebook servers are restarted.
 Servers can be stopped either through the admin view of JupyterHub's web UI (at `/hub/admin`) or by killing the notebook pods.
-They can be restarted by logging in again.
+They can be restarted from the control panel of the web UI or by logging in again.